Jasonthefirst/rosnoetic_panda_developercontainer/README.md

 # ROSNoeticStandardContainer

-This is a visual studio code development container with ros noetic installed.
+This is a visual studio code development container with ros noetic installed to control a Franka Panda Robot in a simulation and real environment.

 Install Visual studio code with the remote container extension, clone this repository and enjoy a container with everything for ROS and Panda installed.